contentful/slash-developers/docs/concepts/developer-environments.md

   "https://preview.contentful.com/spaces/<space-id>/entries?access_token=<content-delivery-api-key>"
 ```

-Will return the 9 total entries present in the default example space, plus the draft content.
+Will return the 9 total entries present in the default example space, plus the new entry in a draft state.

 ### Reverting changes to entries with snapshots